learn-co-curriculum/phase-4-deploying-rails-api-to-render/README.md

 PGPASSWORD=############# pg_dump -h ################-postgres.render.com -U my_database_user --format=custom --no-acl --no-owner my_database > my_database.sql
 ```

-Go ahead and run the command.
-It will not print any output, but if you run `ls`,
+`cd` out of the app's directory, then run the command.
+It will not print any
-you should see the newly-created `.sql` file in the current directory.
+output, but if you run `ls`, you should see the newly-created `.sql` file in the
+current directory.

 Repeat the process above for the `bird_app_db` database.
 The string will be
 exactly the same except for the last two elements: the name of the database and
 the name of the backup file.

+> **Note**: Take care not to store any of the PSQL commands inside a project
+> repo.
+Those commands contain secure information so you don't want them to be
+> deployed to GitHub accidentally!

 ### Replacing the Expiring PostgreSQL Instance